 * MENG 471a and MENG 472b, Special Projects I Beth Anne Bennett

-Faculty-supervised individual or small-group projects with emphasis on research (experiment, simulation, or theory), engineering design, or tutorial study.
+Faculty-supervised one- or two-person projects with emphasis on research (experiment, simulation, or theory), engineering design, or tutorial study.
 Students are expected to consult the course instructor, director of undergraduate studies, and/or appropriate faculty members to discuss ideas and suggestions for topics.
 Focus on development of professional skills such as writing abstracts, prospectuses, and technical reports as well as good practices for preparing posters and delivering presentations.
 Permission of adviser and director of undergraduate studies is required.

 * MENG 473a and MENG 474b, Special Projects II Beth Anne Bennett

-Faculty-supervised individual or small-group projects with emphasis on research (experiment, simulation, or theory), engineering design, or tutorial study.
+Faculty-supervised one- or two-person projects with emphasis on research (experiment, simulation, or theory), engineering design, or tutorial study.
 Students are expected to consult the course instructor, director of undergraduate studies, and/or appropriate faculty members to discuss ideas and suggestions for topics.
 These courses may be taken at any time during the student's career and may be taken more than once.
 Prerequisites: MENG 471 or 472; permission of adviser and director of undergraduate studies.

 Study of the design process, including concept generation, project management, teamwork, detail design, and communication skills.
 Student teams implement a real-world design project with hardware objectives that can be achieved in a term, and a problem definition that allows room for creative solutions.
 Prerequisite: MENG 280, 361, or permission of instructor.
 SC RP